Review bar speed tracking data from your training sets

 The first thing to consider before even looking at the velocity data is to determine if good intent was applied to each rep of the set.

-Intent is effectively a measure of effort, did you try to lift each rep as explosively as you could for that weight, the bar speed doesn't have to be blisteringly fast in absolute terms, it just has to be a maximum (or near maximum) request from your nervous system to move as fast as you can for that given movement.
+Intent is effectively a measure of effort, and is the difference between trying to perform fast reps versus deliberately slow reps.
+The simple question when applying intent is did you try to lift each rep as explosively as you could for that weight, the bar speed doesn't have to be blisteringly fast in absolute terms, it just has to be a maximum (or near maximum) request from your nervous system to move as fast as you can for that given movement.

 Intent is a key part of driving training adaptations and you should be applying great intent whether you track velocity or not, once intent is consistently applied at a high level, then we can begin to make assessments of performance and readiness from our velocity data.